PokemonSanFran/testing-history-2/meta/docs/story.md

     * For the purposes of this document, the protagonist's name is Zoey.

 ## Accept Letter
-* The player reads an email from a company called Ycombinator, congratulating them for being a reciepent of a Kickstart grant.
+* The player reads an email from a company called Ycombinator, congratulating them for being a recipient of a Kickstart grant.
     * This grant will fly the player to Sanfran and give them funding to help become a career Trainer.

 ## There Can Only Be One
 * Game resumes playing as Zoey, who is getting ready to leave for Sanfran.
-They have been instructed that they can only bring one of their Pokemon with them into the region due to ecological concerns.
+They have been instructed that they can only bring one of their Pokémon with them into the region due to ecological concerns.
-* Zoey chooses one of her nine Pokemon to bring with her.
+* Zoey chooses one of her nine Pokémon to bring with her.

 ## I'm Probably Better Than You
 * Zoey arrives in Southbay.
 * Zoey walks into the Ycombinator Compound, where she will be living during her time in Sanfran.
-* Zoey meets Biaanca, another Trainer who is the recipient of the Kickstart grant.
+* Zoey meets Bianca, another Trainer who is the recipient of the Kickstart grant.
 * Zoey goes upstairs to unpack.

 ## \#swagbag
-* Zoey goes downstairs, and meets Oak, an employee of Ycombinator and their guide through Sanfran and the Pokemon League.
+* Zoey goes downstairs, and meets Oak, an employee of Ycombinator and their guide through Sanfran and the Pokémon League.
 * Oak gives Bianca and Zoey their stipend, and a collection of apps for their phone to help the Trainers on their adventure.
 * The League Challenge starts tomorrow.
 Oak instructs that neither trainer should leave Southbay.
 Bianca leaves to explore.
 * The player regains control.